-They both have one important thing in common i.e., They are both acne killers! & that’s why we love them, but does that mean you can use both the ingredients one after the other & treat your acne at a double speed?
-Sadly No, Benzoyl peroxide can oxidize & degrade most of the forms of Retinoids except just one i.e., Adapalene.
+Benzoyl Peroxide and Retinol both have one important thing in common i.e., They are both acne killers! & that’s why we love them, but does that mean you can use both ingredients one after the other & treat your acne at double speed?
+Sadly NO, Benzoyl peroxide can oxidize & degrade most of the forms of Retinoids except just one i.e., Adapalene.
 It is the only form of Retinoid that stays stable in the presence of Benzoyl peroxide.

 What is Benzoyl Peroxide & its benefits?

-- BPO is a globally recommended topical antiseptic which kills & reduces the bacteria on the skin, known as Cutibacterium acne.
+- Benzoyl Peroxide is a globally recommended topical antiseptic that kills & reduces the acne-causing bacteria on the skin & treats inflammatory acne, known as Cuti bacterium acne.

-- It has comedolytic properties which means it helps break down clogged up pores.
+- It has comedolytic properties which means it helps break down clogged up pores & exfoliates dead skin cells.

 - It takes care of any inflammation & redness of the skin because of its superb anti-inflammatory properties.